gvekony/sv-1800-2012/README.md

 * Similarly to indentation rules, line breaked `` `pragma protect begin`` break this feature.

 # Release Notes
+## 1.0.13
+* [#2] Fixed unscoped property declaration in generate block.
+Due to tmLanguage limitations property-endproperty constructs will now be scoped in _all_ begin-end blocks as they cannot be differentiated from generate block begin-end blocks.
+Also changed the scoping of *genvar* keyword; it is moved to the net_types group.

 ## 1.0.12
 * Fixed reindent bug.
 One ')' was lost somewhere in the process.